masternerdguy/helia/README.md

 Given the above, performing a backend deployment could be done by:

 0. Perform a clean shutdown, wait for it to complete, and then manually stop the app service.
-1. Take a backup of the production database, just in case.
+1. Take a backup of the alpha database, just in case.
 2. Run `build-podman-alpha.sh` to build the podman image.
 3. Run `deploy-podman-alpha.sh` to push the image to Azure.
 Note that you will require the appropriate and correct secrets exported for this to work!
 4. Start the app service.